 The healthcare provider will ask if the patient takes medicine or has a history of psychiatric or health conditions.
-He will ask the patient about his symptoms and when they began.
+The provider will ask the patient about his or her symptoms and when they began.
 The patient may need any of the following:

 - A mental exam checks the patient's awareness and memory.
-The healthcare provider will ask the patient if he knows his name, his location, and the date.
+The healthcare provider will ask the patient if he or she knows his or her name, his or her location, and the date.

 - A neurological exam checks the patient's vision, sensation, reflexes, and muscle function.

 - An EKG records the patient's heart rhythm to make sure it is safe to transfer him.

 - Blood and urine tests check for infection, test kidney function, or get information about the patient's overall health.

 - An x-ray takes pictures of the patient's chest to check for infection or fluid in the lungs.